On The Spectrum Of Infinite Quantum Graphs: Abstract

 \section{Abstract}

-We develop a comprehensive spectral geometric theory for two distinguished self-adjoint realisations of the Laplacian, the so-called \emph{Friedrichs} and \emph{Neumann extensions}, on infinite metric graphs.
-We present a new criterion to determine whether these extensions have compact resolvent or not, leading to concrete examples where this depends on the chosen extension.
-In the case of discrete spectrum, under additional metric assumptions, we also extend known upper and lower bounds on Laplacian eigenvalues to metric graphs that are merely locally finite.
-Some of these bounds are new even on compact graphs.
+We study the interplay between spectrum, geometry and boundary conditions for two distinguished self-adjoint realisations of the Laplacian on infinite metric graphs, the so-called \emph{Friedrichs} and \emph{Neumann extensions}.
+We introduce a new criterion for compactness of the resolvent and apply this to identify a transition from purely discrete to non-empty essential spectrum among a class of infinite metric graphs, a phenomenon that seems to have no known counterpart for Laplacians on Euclidean domains of infinite volume.
+In the case of discrete spectrum we then prove upper and lower bounds on eigenvalues, thus extending a number of bounds previously only known in the compact setting to infinite graphs.
+Some of our bounds, for instance in terms of the inradius, are new even on compact graphs.